Support

 Does DupScan collect any data or require an account?

 DupScan collects no data, makes no network calls, and requires no account.
 Everything runs 100% locally on your Mac.
-See our privacy policy for details.

 Why does DupScan need file access permission?